roadfoodr/tinware/prompts/tinware-app-prompt-current.md

     - Automatically focus the input field when a new word is selected.

 15. ControlButtons.tsx:
-    - Implement "Skip Word"/"Next Word", "Show Hint", and "No More Words" buttons.
+    - Implement "Skip Word"/"Next Word", "Show Hint", "No More Words", and "Retry" buttons.
     - Handle button states based on the current game state.
+    - Show the "Retry" button only when showRetry is true.

 16. MessageArea.tsx:
     - Display error messages, success messages, and hints.